vfarcic/cncf-demo/manuscript/db/README.md

 [![How To Shift Left Infrastructure Management Using Crossplane Compositions](https://img.youtube.com/vi/AtbS1u2j7po/0.jpg)](https://youtu.be/AtbS1u2j7po)
 [![Crossplane: Control Plane of Control Planes](https://img.youtube.com/vi/CHBA34a0KEQ/0.jpg)](https://via.vmw.com/Crossplane)
 * [Official site](https://crossplane.io)

+*Here the term *Composition* refers broadly to the feature of Crossplane that allows ops folks to define their own opinionated platform APIs and expose simplified interfaces to app friends.
+However, a Composition can also refer to the specific Crossplane custom resource that connects Crossplane to each of the wide variety of possible resources that ultimately make up a higher-level CompositeResource.
+Don’t worry if you don’t understand this part yet.
+The point is that the terminology is confusing.

 ## What Is Your Choice?